chadathin/SQL-course-notes/SQL cheat sheet.md

 ```

 `revs` is a *virtual table*.
 It can be queried just like any other table, but doesn't *technically* exist; we haven't actually created a whole NEW table.

+Also, views can only by insertable and updateable in certain situations.
+So we can't necessarily expect to perform CRUD operations easily in every instance.
+But, we *can* do stuff like:
  ```sql
 SELECT reviewer, AVG(rating) AS average_rating FROM revs GROUP BY reviewer;
 +-----------------+----------------+